A painfully incoherent product that will constantly try to up-sell you. Avoid if you can.

 Anyone who’s tried to purchase a product knows that GoDaddy will constantly try to nickle and dime you.
 The entire checkout process is filled with upselling: “Hey you!
 Add a domain name for only $4.99!” or “Add free security options for $3.99!”.
 It’s like GoDaddy is the used car salesmen of technology companies.

-There is even lots of nickel and diming with their site builder product.
-Want to add a blog to your site?
+There is even lots of nickel and diming with their website builder product.
+Want to add a blog to your website?
 No problem!
 That’ll cost an extra $4.99 a month.
 Want to add ecommerce?
 Great!
 That costs an extra $9.99 a month.
 Apparently the $9.99 you pay each month does not cover these things.
 This nickle and diming is ridiculous compared to the transparent pricing of great website builders like Webs, Weebly and Jimdo.

 GoDaddy has a history of controversy.